 By Lavinia Dickson-Robinson

 The British film industry has always been admired and respected all over the world.
 Never more so than now.
-We are after all, the nation of David Niven, the Fox Dynasty, Laurence Oliver, Dame Maggie Smith, Rupert Everett, Daniel Day-Lewis and so many more that this list could be a kilometre long!
+We are after all, the nation of David Niven, the Fox Dynasty, Laurence Olivier, Dame Maggie Smith, Rupert Everett, Daniel Day-Lewis and so many more that this list could be a kilometre long!
 Film is a passion for me.
 I have spent many rainy afternoons, happily on my own in the cinema watching film after film.

 The British film industry has a whole new generation of young film makers.
 We are very lucky to have so much raw talent in this country and as such, we must fully embrace it.
 One amazing man, Sam Cullis, with help of the BFI and Film 4 is championing a wonderful initiative aimed at supporting young film makers.
 He is the mastermind behind the Barnes Film Festival, which started in 2016.

 Sam doesn’t have a background in the film industry.
 He is a local teacher with a passion for movies from a very early age.
 He is now Head of Media Studies at the Harrodian School in Barnes.
 Sam has always wanted to share his own love of film making so in 2012, he founded the Barnes Film Academy for young screenwriters, actors and cinematographers aged between 8 and 15.
 What started as an after-school workshop has become one of the most talked about film academies in London.

 The 2018 Barnes Film Festival will showcase filmmaking talent from schools, colleges and universities from all over the UK.
 This wonderful platform gives an opportunity to young film makers to show their work and for the film industry to spot up and coming talent, so it can be nurtured and given the chance to shine.
 Who knows where next Hitchcock, Danny Boyle, or Ridley Scott will come from!